x-cellent/basic-docker-workshop/1-solution-write-dockerfile/exercise.md

 Solution:
 =========

-The solution can be found in the Dockerfile.
+The solution can be found in the Dockerfiles.